For many migrants being bused from New York City to other towns, hostility awaits

 "We can't afford it," he says.
 "We have too many people in the United States that are U.S. citizens, veterans of war and so on that need our help desperately."

-"People come to the suburbs thinking they're gonna have a better life and a safer environment.
+"People come to the suburbs thinking they're going to have a better life and a safer environment.
 Because it's not only a fiscal problem.
 It's a safety issue.
 We don't know who these people are," Gerome says.

 But, Gerome says, he doesn't trust it.